sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Sketch Smart Style Switcher](https://github.com/francisvega/sketch-smart-style-switcher), by Francis: Switch to an existing test style if attributes matches.
+- [SnipSnap](https://github.com/wescraig/SnipSnap), by Wes Craig: Remove extra padding on multiple layers or artboards with ease.
 - [HandyMenu](https://github.com/sergeishere/handymenu-sketchplugin), by Sergey Dmitriev: Quick access to Sketch App plugins through contextual menu
-- [SnipSnap](https://github.com/wescraig/SnipSnap), by Wes Craig: Remove extra padding on multiple layers or artboards with ease.
 - [Fast Text Transfer](https://github.com/jbentzen/sketch-fast-text-transfer), by Jesper Bentzen: Lightning fast copying, pasting and swapping text.
 - [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine